HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.python.environments.md

 - Conda environments found by `conda env list`.
 Conda environments which do not have an interpreter will have one installed for them upon selection.
 - Interpreters installed in a `.direnv` folder for [direnv](https://direnv.net/) under the workspace (project) folder.

-You can also [[vs.1.7.#manually-specify-an-interpreter]] if Visual Studio Code doesn't locate your interpreter automatically.
+You can also [manually-specify-an-interpreter](#manually-specify-an-interpreter) if Visual Studio Code doesn't locate your interpreter automatically.

-> **Note**: Once the [[vs.1.7.#select-and-activate-an-environment]] is triggered, [pipenv](https://pipenv.readthedocs.io/) environments for the workspace folder will be searched for.
+> **Note**: Once the [select-and-activate-an-environment](#select-and-activate-an-environment) is triggered, [pipenv](https://pipenv.readthedocs.io/) environments for the workspace folder will be searched for.
 If one is found, then no other interpreters are searched for or listed as pipenv expects to manage all aspects.

-The extension also loads an [[vs.1.7.#environment-variable-definitions-file]] identified by the `python.envFile` setting.
+The extension also loads an [environment-variable-definitions-file](#environment-variable-definitions-file) identified by the `python.envFile` setting.
 The default value of this setting is `${workspaceFolder}/.env`.

 ## Creating environments